Visiting Gdańsk, Poland: A relaxed 2-day Itinerary for First-Timers

 When is the best time to go to Gdansk?

 Late spring to early autumn is the best time to visit Gdańsk, with mild weather and fewer crowds.
 Temperatures during these months range from 15°C to 25°C (59°F to 77°F), making it perfect for sightseeing and alfresco dining.
 The long daylight hours—up to 17 hours in June—let you explore at a leisurely pace.
-When I visited in late May, the weather couldn’t have been better!
+When I visited in late May – and then again in late April, the weather couldn’t have been better!

 Winter, though colder and darker, has its own appeal, especially during December when Gdańsk’s Christmas markets take centre stage.
 Temperatures hover between -2°C and 4°C (28°F to 39°F), and with just six hours of daylight, careful planning is key.
 However, the city’s museums, cozy cafes, and indoor attractions ensure a memorable experience year round.